 Can I take BPC-157 orally instead of injecting?

 Yes, BPC-157 is stable in stomach acid and can be taken orally, especially for gut-related issues.
-For musculoskeletal injuries, subcutaneous injection near the injury site is generally considered more effective.
+For musculoskeletal injuries, subcutaneous injection near the injury site is generally considered more effective, in part because nobody has measured how much oral BPC-157 makes it into the bloodstream.
 TB-500 cannot be taken orally because it degrades in the digestive system.

 Is the Wolverine Stack safe?

 Animal studies show both peptides are well-tolerated with no major adverse effects even at high doses.
 The 2025 human IV pilot confirmed BPC-157 was tolerated up to 20mg in healthy adults with no adverse effects.
 User-reported side effects include injection-site irritation, occasional fatigue, or headache.
-Neither peptide is FDA-approved.
+Neither peptide is FDA-approved, and long-term human safety data doesn’t exist for either.

 Will the Wolverine Stack show up on a drug test?